umaaron/Hospitality-Revenue-Analysis/README.md

 # Hospitality-Revenue-Analysis

 #### Data set:
-The data and introduction details are involved in one Excel file.
+The data and instructions details are involved in one Excel file.

 #### What I did in this project:
 1. Analyze and summarize the hotel's historical performance in 2019, including Occupancy, ADR, and RevPAR.
 Highlight any trends in the data, such as particular days/time periods of under/over performance.